technology-toolbox/website/content/blog/jjameson/2010/05/13/upgrading-tfs-2005-2008-project-sites-to-tfs-2010-part-1-agile-dashboard-features.md

 almost immediately in the status bar in Visual Studio).
 Looking at the corresponding AdventureWorks.log file, I discovered the following:

-> Exception Message: TF30270: The following team project site cannot be created
+{{< blockquote "font-italic text-danger" >}}

-> because it already exists: AdventureWorks.
-Either specify another location
+    Exception Message: TF30270: The following team project site cannot be created because it already exists: AdventureWorks.
+Either specify another location for the team project site, or specify a different name for the team project.

-> for the team project site, or specify a different name for the team project.
+{{< /blockquote >}}

 Well, yeah, of course the team project site already exists -- that's why I'm trying to upgrade it with the new TFS 2010 features!
 Isn't that why I specified